smcclab/smc-course/_assessments/01-audiovisual-diary.md

 lecture content will include a particular "creative provocation" for you to respond to in your AV diary entry.

-The videos you'll produce aren't just dumb "box-ticking" deliverables, though---we're going to listen to, play with & discuss the things that you and your classmates have made _during the [workshop timeslot]({% link _workshops/index.md %})_.
+The videos you'll produce aren't just dumb "box-ticking" assessments, though---we're going to listen to, play with & discuss the things that you and your classmates have made _during the [workshop timeslot]({% link _workshops/index.md %})_.